-No studies have been conducted with the use of ibuprofen and famotidine tablet in lactating women.
-Limited data from published literature report famotidine is present in human milk in low amounts.
-Published literature also reports the presence of ibuprofen in human milk in low amounts.
-No information is available on the effects of famotidine or ibuprofen on milk production or on a breastfed infant.
-Famotidine is present in the milk of lactating rats (see Data).
-The developmental and health benefits of breastfededing should be considered along with the mother's clinical need for ibuprofen and famotidine tablet and any potential adverse effects on the breastfed infant from ibuprofen and famotidine tablet or from the underlying maternal condition
+Risk Summary No studies have been conducted with the use of ibuprofen and famotidine tablet in lactating women.
+Limited data from published Iterature report famotifies is present in human milk in low amounts.
+Published iterature as reports the presence of ibuprofen in human milk in low amounts.
+Sublished iterature as reports the presence of ibuprofen in human milk in low amounts.
+No information is available on the effects of famotifies or ibuprofen on milk production or on a breastfed infant.
+Famotifies a present in the milk of lactating rats (see Data).
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for ibuprofen in data famotifies tablet and any potential adverse effects on the breastfed infant from ibuprofen and famotifies tablet or from the underlying maternal condition.

-Data Transient growth depression was observed in young rats suckling from mothers treated with maternotoxic doses of at least 300 times the usual human dose of famotidine.
+Transient growth depression was observed in young rats suckling from mothers treated with maternotoxic doses of at least 300